se4ai/se4ai.github.io/about-tools.md

 ![](/img/translatefmclauses.png){: width="400px"}

-A theorem prover can explore this model and find product design that satisfy all these constraints.
+A theorem provers can explore this model and find product design that satisfy all these constraints.
 While that is trivial in this case (cause the model is so small), theorems about real-world software rapidly get very large:

 - A feature model of the LINUX kernel has 4000 variables and over 100,000 constraints;